openearth/FORCOAST/config/content/user-agreements.md

 - 10.3	Any disputes arising from and/or connected to the User Agreement, and any agreements arising therefrom, shall be submitted solely to the competent court of The Hague, the Netherlands.
 - 10.4	User agrees that the Website and the resulting Data Products do not give rise to personal jurisdiction over The Consortium, either specific or personal, in jurisdictions other than the laws of the Netherlands.
 This Agreement and all the agreements arising therefrom are governed exclusively by the laws of the Netherlands.<br/>
 <br/>
-About The Consortium:<br/>
+About The Consortium: This Website and the Data Products have been composed by, or at any rate by order of The Consortium. <br/>
 <br/>
-This Website and the Data Products have been composed by, or at any rate by order of the consortium.
 This website does not process any Personal Data as meant under the GDPR.
 Deltares and the set-up of this website comply with GDPR.
 Please find the Deltares policy statement on privacy and security policy <a href="https://forcoast.eu/wp-content/uploads/2022/09/Beleidsverklaring-Deltares-omtrent-informatiebeveiling-en-privacy.pdf" target="_blank">here</a>.<br/>
 <br/>